appendjeff/pianobar-client/README.md

 # Pianobar Client

-This software creates a web interface for [Pianobar]
+This software creates a web interface for [Pianobar].
+The responsive material design makes it perfect to use on both your phone or your huge 27 inch monitor.

 ### Installation